Efficient privacy loss accounting for subsampling and random allocation: PLD-Based Privacy Accounting

 \Arxiv{ In PLD realization terms, Lemma \ref{lem:subsamPLDdom} essentially guarantees that domination is preserved under the subsampling transformation so if $\lossRV$ dominates $\lossRVfunc{P}{Q}$ then $\rem{\varphi}_{\lambda}(\lossRV)$ dominates $\lossRVfunc{P_{\lambda}}{Q}$, and if $\lossRV$ dominates $\lossRVfunc{Q}{P}$ then $\add{\varphi}_{\lambda}(\lossRV)$ dominates $\lossRVfunc{Q}{P_{\lambda}}$.
 While the privacy profile of both add and remove directions is captured by the random variable in a single direction \citep{CJS25}, the tightness of the domination (i.e., the induced error in $\eps$ and $\delta$ induced by the slackness of the bound) may be asymmetric, which is why most numerical accounting libraries keep track of separate bounds per direction.
 We express our result in both directions to accommodate this approach. }

 Theorem \ref{thm:PLD_subsam} directly implies a practical approach for computing an upper bound on the PLD of any subsampled algorithm $\alg$ dominated by a pair of distributions $(P, Q)$, in time linear in the size of the support of $\lossRVfunc{Q}{P}$.
-Given the PLD realization $\lossRVfunc{P}{Q}$; compute its dual $\lossRVfunc{Q}{P}$ (in the remove case), transform its support according to $\phi_{\lambda}$, and compute its probability mass under $\lossRVfunc{P}{Q}$ $\lossRVfunc{Q}{P}$ (Alg. \ref{alg:PLD_subsam_rem}, \ref{alg:PLD_subsam_add}).
+Given the PLD realization $\lossRVfunc{P}{Q}$, compute its dual $\lossRVfunc{Q}{P}$ (in the remove case), transform the relevant supports according to $\phi_{\lambda}$, and compute the probability mass under $\lossRVfunc{P}{Q}$ and $\lossRVfunc{Q}{P}$ (Alg. \ref{alg:PLD_subsam_rem}, \ref{alg:PLD_subsam_add}).
 The resulting random variable dominates the subsampled algorithm.

-\section{PLD estimation for random allocation}
+\section{PLD Estimation for Random Allocation}

 In this section we derive the PLD of random allocation and show how to compute it numerically.
 To reason about the validity and tightness of our bounds, we introduce another natural notion of domination for PLD realization\textemdash{}stochastic domination.
 We quantify the tightness of domination using approximation parameters $\alpha$ governing the shift in the privacy loss (corresponding to $\eps$), and $\beta$ governing the gap in probability (corresponding to $\delta$).
 All proofs and additional claims can be found in Appendix \ref{apd:PLDconv}.